yklian1412/yklian1412.github.io/_pages/cv.md

 {% include base_path %}

-Education
+Educational experience
 ======
-* PhD in National University of Singapore, 2025-2029
+* PhD (MSE) in National University of Singapore, 01/2025-01/2029
-* MSc in National University of Singapore, 2023-2024
+* MSc (MSE) in National University of Singapore, 08/2023-07/2024
-* BEng  in Zhengzhou University, 2019-2023
+* BEng (MSE) in Zhengzhou University, 09/2019-06/2023
+MSE: Materials Science and Engineering
 Work experience
 ======
 * To be continued